Jim Morrison

 In the womb we are blind cave fish.

 Everything is vague dizzy.
 The skin swells and there is no more distinction between parts of the body.
 An encroaching sound of threatening, mocking, monotonous voices.
-This is fear and attraction of being swallowed.
+This is fear and attraction of

 Inside the dream, button sleep around your body like a glove.
 Free now of space and time.
 Free to dissolve in the streaming summer.